Cold War (1953–1962): Computers

-Computers in the United States

-The United States and Britain were some of the first countries to start developing computers and the United States did not stop developing.
-The United States saw that using computers for military purposes would be beneficial and this came during the beginning of the Cold War.
+The U.S. saw that using computers for military purposes would be beneficial and this came during the beginning of the Cold War.
 The Soviet Union also began to integrate computers into military programs and so the competition between the Soviet Union and the United States with computers began.

-The United States quickly started to adapt computers to defense and military purposes.
+The U.S. quickly started to adapt computers for defense and military purposes.
 The air force was one of the first military branches to adapt and use computers for their uses.
 The air force established a Reeves analogue computer at the Wright Air Development Center at Daytona for developing weapons systems.
-It had already been used in the Korean War to track enemy shells back to their source which was then destroyed.
-The Navy then deployed its Naval Ordnance Research Calculator (NORC) as a means of accurately firing a naval gun at a target, taking into account the multiple variables of ship speed, wind velocity, direction and roll and pitch of the vessel.
+It had already been used in the Korean War to track enemy shells back to their source.
+The U.S. Navy then deployed its Naval Ordnance Research Calculator (NORC) as a means of accurately firing a naval gun at a target, taking into account the multiple variables of ship speed, wind velocity, direction and roll and pitch of the vessel.
 As the United States knew how computers would impact military programs, they began collecting what information they could on how the Soviet Union was coming on with their own computer program.
-The information the United States got was that the Soviet Union was not really able to keep up with the United States because they had insufficient and poor standards of equipment needed for making computers.
-A US report of 1959 demonstrated that whereas the Soviets had 400 general purpose digital computers of all types, the USA had produced more than 4000, and while the Soviet computer production in 1958 was at most worth $55 million, that for the US was $1 billion.
-This would show that unlike the nuclear programs of each country which was pretty even race, the United States had a pretty sizable lead in the computer competition with the Soviet Union.

-The United States had a good lead in computer development against the Soviet Union.
-Not only was the military branches using computers avidly but the civilian population also got to be able to use computers.
-66% of computers in the United States was used for military purposes while 30% were used for civilian uses.
-Computers became a very big role in the military after World War II while also being available to civilians and the United States led this change into the technical world through the 1950s and 1960s.
+The information the United States got was that the Soviet Union was not really able to keep up with the U.S. because they had insufficient and poor standards of equipment needed for making computers.
+A U.S. report of 1959 demonstrated that whereas the Soviets had 400 general-purpose digital computers of all types, the U.S. had produced more than 4000.
+The U.S. had a good lead in computer development against the Soviet Union.
+Not only were the military branches using computers avidly but the civilian population also got to be able to use computers.
+66% of computers in the United States were used for military purposes while 30% were used for civilian uses.
+Computers played a big role in the military after World War II while also being available to civilians and the U.S. led this change into the technical world through the 1950s and 1960s.